RedMarkerTech/Doctor/readme.md

 ## Doctor Usage

 Create an instance of a Doctor class using a new Examination().
-Passing RedMarkerTech\Doctor\Checks\CheckInterface objects to the Doctor will add them to the Doctors examination attribute.
+Passing RedMarker\Doctor\Checks\CheckInterface objects to the Doctor will add them to the Doctors examination attribute.

-Both the releaseId and serviceId must be set on the RedMarkerTech\Doctor\Doctor() .
+Both the releaseId and serviceId must be set on the RedMarker\Doctor\Doctor() .

 The releaseId should be the current git commit hash.